2 years ago · lizzie · 0 comments

 I do think all the time.
 A simple thing like watching someone running for the bus and seeing the bus driver wait to collect this rushing passenger – makes my day.
 I think about how happy both parties will feed.
 The bus driver will feel good about doing something to help another human being.
 The passenger will be relieved and have a good-news story to tell when she arrives to work that day.
 It has nothing to do with me, but I can take positives from that and allow it to improve my own mood.
 It’s simply, but very effective.

-Step 5 How To Stop Complaining And Be Happy – BE MINDFUL
+Step 5 – BE MINDFUL to be Happy

 Stand in the shower for a moment and focus on the drops of water as they touch your skin.
 Close your eyes and feel the warmth of the water as drips down.
 Listen to the water falling onto the tiles.
 Open your mouth and taste a few drops.
 Place your hand out to feel the drops as they caress your fingers.